Thermodynamic stability of hard sphere crystals in dimensions 3 through 10: Introduction

-In this work, we report the crystal equation of state and the fluid-crystal coexistence conditions for the densest lattice packings in $d=3$-9, which are $D_3$ (face-centered cubic), $D_4$, $D_5$, $E_6$, $E_7$, $E_8$, and $\Lambda_9$ respectively~\cite{conway_sphere_1993}.
+In this work, we report the crystal equation of state and the fluid-crystal coexistence conditions for the densest sphere packings in $d=3$-9, which are obtained from the Bravais lattices $D_3$ (face-centered cubic), $D_4$, $D_5$, $E_6$, $E_7$, $E_8$, and $\Lambda_9$, respectively, as well as for the densest packing in $d=10$, which is obtained from the (non-Bravais-lattice) Best packing, $P_{10c}$~\cite{conway_sphere_1998, best_binary_1980, 2dCrystal, bravais}.
 Added care is given to the consideration of $\Lambda_9$, which is a laminated lattice composed of two interpenetrating $D_9$ sub-lattices with nontrivial zero modes associated with internal translational degrees of freedom.
-(This case is particularly informative about higher-dimensional systems, because such modes are present in many other $\Lambda$ lattices, which are the densest known sphere packing for $9 \le d \le 29$, including the highly compact Leech lattice in $d=24$.)
+This case is particularly informative about higher-dimensional crystals, because such modes are present in many of the other $\Lambda$ lattices and $P$ binary codes (but not $P_{10c}$), which describe most of densest known sphere packings in $9\le d \le 29$.
+(The exception is the Coxeter-Todd $K_{12}$ lattice for $d=12$~\cite{coxeter_extreme_1953}.)
 Over the accessible dimensional range, we find that the freezing density $\varphi_f$ remains well below the (avoided) dynamical transition at $\varphi_d$ and that the melting density $\varphi_m$ roughly tracks but also remains below $\varphi_d$.
 We additionally obtain an upper bound on the low-density crystal stability, $\varphi_s^\mathrm{min}$, in each dimension, and find that $\varphi_s^\mathrm{min}>\varphi_f$.

 The plan for the rest of this article is as follows.
 Section~\ref{sec:crystalDef} defines each of the lattices considered and their embedding in simulations boxes under periodic boundary conditions.
 Section~\ref{sec:monteCarlo} describes how the liquid and crystal equations of state are obtained.
 Section~\ref{sec:freeEnergy} details the calculation of reference state free energies, which leads to phase coexistence results being obtained and described in Sec.~\ref{sec:coexConditions}.
 Section~\ref{sec:conclusion} briefly summarizes the results and describes possible future research directions.